-Zaghari-Ratcliffe talks moving forward, PM says
+Nazanin Zaghari-Ratcliffe talks moving forward, PM says

 Foreign Secretary Liz Truss told BBC Breakfast the debt was "legitimate" and that the government was "looking for ways to pay" it.

-She said securing the release of Mrs Zaghari-Ratcliffe and other detainees was "an absolute priority".
+She said securing the release of Mrs Zaghari-Ratcliffe and other detainees - like Anoosheh Ashoori, a retired civil engineer, and Morad Tahbaz, a businessman and wildlife conservationist - was "an absolute priority".

 "They have been through an appalling ordeal and we want to secure their release as soon as possible," she said.